The-OpenROAD-Project/OpenROAD/README.md

 auto_place_pins pin_layer
 ```

-#### Pin assignment
+#### Pin placement

-Assign pins to on-track locations at the boundaries of the
+Place pins to on-track locations at the boundaries of the
-core while optimizing nets wirelength. pin assignment also
+core while optimizing nets wirelength.
+Pin placement also
 creates a metal shape for each pin using min-area rules.

-Use the following command to perform pin assignment:
+Use the following command to perform pin placement:
 ```
 place_pins [-hor_layers h_layers]
            [-ver_layers v_layers]